 - The odds are low (and hopefully within the Bookmakers’ minimum odds terms)

-So this is the event you’d place this qualifying bet on.
+This is an ideal event to place the qualifying bet on.
 To do that you just need to calculate how much to Lay on the Betfair exchange against your £25 back stake, to complete the Matched Bet.
 We’ll work this out using another OddsMonkey tool…

 ► Calculating Your Lay Stake to Spread the Risk Equally